Here are standard objections and answers to them.

 2..
 If there are three persons, why are there not three Gods?

-The co-equal and distinct persons of the Father, the Son, and the Holy Spirit are not three Gods because they share the same essence in complete unity.
+The co-equal and distinct persons of the Father, the Son, and the Holy Spirit are not three Gods because they share the same essence in complete unity or oneness.

 It is difficult for us humans to figure out because we do not share the same essence in unity.

 For example, the patriarchs Abraham, Isaac, and Jacob are three distinct persons and beings.
-They do not share the same essence or being or divine attributes.
+They do not share the same essence or being or divine attributes in close relations.
+Abraham may have been kinder than his son and grandson, and Jacob was more deceitful than Isaac.
+So they are not equal in their attributes.

 However, the doctrine of the Trinity says that the Father, the Son, and the Holy Spirit share the same being or essence, and this is where the human example of the three patriarchs and the divine nature must part company.